MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-to-an-azure-sql-database.md

 ## Login timeout

-When connecting to Azure SQL databases the recommended default `loginTimeout` is 30 seconds.
-If you are connecting to a serverless instance, it's recommended to use an even longer `loginTimeout` of 60 seconds or more.
+When connecting to Azure SQL databases, the recommended default `loginTimeout` is 30 seconds.
+If you're connecting to a serverless instance, it's recommended to use an even longer `loginTimeout` of 60 seconds or more.
 If the serverless instance has been idle, it can take some time to wake up on an initial connection.
 For more information on how to set the `loginTimeout`, see [Setting the connection properties](setting-the-connection-properties.md).

 ## Connections dropped